 The Toy Soldier Saga is an epic science fantasy and military fantasy series.
 It was originally set in the Dungeons & Dragons Spelljammer® fantasy universe.
 It has become its own phenomenon and support is growing rapidly.
 Picture the Age of Sail if it were space opera, with elves and orcs!
-Starting from an original series of four, possibly five novels, two novellas and at least one short story, developing projects include a radio play and an audiobook.
+Starting from an original series of five novels, and at least one novella and short story, developing projects include a radio play and an audiobook.

 The first novel in the saga, “A Few Good Elves,” was my entry in National Novel Writing Month 2011, a contest in which participants are challenged to write 50 000 words in the 30 days of November.
 I succeeded in meeting the challenge.
 I tried again with “Brothers in Arms” in 2012, but because I wasn’t able to start until halfway through the month due to a deadline for my non-fiction book, “The Witch’s Eight Paths of Power,” this time I was not successful.
 “Brothers in Arms” is still in progress, however, I redeemed myself in 2013 when I was a winner with the first part of “Sable’s Privateers.”